tcu360/riffstrap/README.md

 </span>
 ```

+Among other things, Riffstrap includes:
+- a single-page app skeleton, with styles that match those on tcu360.com
+- a TCU 360 [favicon](http://en.wikipedia.org/wiki/Favicon) and [apple-touch-icons](https://developer.apple.com/library/ios/documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html), which both match the ones on tcu360.com
+- Twitter's Bootstrap, customized to match the style of tcu360.com
+- Lato, the Google Font used on all TCU 360 sites
+- FontAwesome, an icon font used on many of TCU 360's sites
+- a [custom font](https://github.com/tcu360/riffstrap/tree/master/src/fontcustom) with the TCU 360 and TCU logos
+- all styles and scripts from the above, bundled into single minified files

 ## Usage

 There are several ways you can use Riffstrap in your project, from simply including the bundled JavaScript and CSS files to cloning this repository and using it as a starting point for a simple single-page app.